Swope Music Building

 As a music major, you may be enrolled in courses in which you will be required to play instruments you do not own.
 Students may rent instruments for those courses from the instrument rental office located in room 142.
 The fee is $20.00 per instrument per semester.
 The fee will be waived for students participating in marching band or ensembles (when requested to do so by a faculty member).
 A valid Ram e Card is required to rent an instrument.

-The Swope Music Building at West Chester University offers a wide array of practice facilities for your use including eight Piano Major Practice Rooms (with Grand Pianos), 33 Non Piano Major Practice Rooms (with Upright Pianos), a Percussion Practice Suite, two Organ Practice Rooms, a Harp Room, a Reed Room, and Piano Pedagogy Room.
+The Swope Music Building at West Chester University offers a wide array of practice facilities for your use including eight Piano Major Practice Rooms (with Grand Pianos), 32 Standard Practice Rooms (most with Upright Pianos), a Percussion Practice Suite, three Organ Practice Rooms, a Harpsichord Room, a Reed Room, and Piano Pedagogy Room.
 Practice facilities are free for students to use for the duration of their enrollment in a School of Music degree program at West Chester University.
-All students may have access to the regular Non Piano Major Practice Rooms, but students may only have access to the specialized facilities if they are enrolled in major lessons respective to those facilities.
-Students' Ram-e-Cards will automatically be programmed to grant them access into the Non Piano Major Practice Rooms upon their acceptance into the School of Music and signed agreement to these terms and it will last through graduation or termination of enrollment.
-All other access will be automatically programmed based on scheduled lessons.
+All students may have access to the Standard Practice Rooms.
+However, students may only have access to the specialized facilities if they are enrolled in major lessons respective to those facilities; their Ram-e-Cards will be automatically programmed based on scheduled lessons.
 While practice facilities are free for students' use, students will be financially responsible for any damages incurred to the practice facilities during their use as determined by the School of Music Administration.
-A valid Ram e Card is required to access the practice rooms.
+A valid Ram-e-Card is required to access the practice rooms.

-To request access to a practice room, please use the following link: Practice Room Access.
+To request access to a standard practice room, please use the following link: Practice Room Access.

 The Presser Music Library is located on the first floor of Swope and is available to all members of the University community and to members of the public who have been given a library card at the F.H.
 Green library.